wsoualhi/k0rdent-gitops/README.md

 ### Setup OIDC for kind-based management cluster

-**For the sake of simplicity we're using only two user groups here:**
+**For the sake of simplicity we're using only two user groups here:**<br>
-  **dev** - group members have access only to the management cluster "dev" namespace and the related argocd project.
+  **dev** - group members have access only to the management cluster "dev" namespace and the related argocd project.<br>
-  **admin** - group members have full access to the management cluster and argocd projects ("default", "dev", "stage")
+  **admin** - group members have full access to the management cluster and argocd projects ("default", "dev", "stage").

 1. See [kind OIDC with Okta setup guide](https://docs.k0rdent.io/v0.2.0/admin/installation/auth/okta/) for the details.